 1. Free education

 Higher education tuition fees for public universities in most European countries costs anywhere from 0 to 500 Euros a semester, even for an international student from a non-European country.
 And if free tuition isn’t just enough, travelling around the continent is super easy and cheap.
 Despite being free or low tuition costs, Europe boosts some of the best universities in the world, like the University of Munich, The University of Vienna, Paris-Sorbonne University to name a few.

-- German universities come under the jurisdiction of the Government and that’s why they charge very nominal or no tuition fee from students, thus making them ultimate choice for international students with budgetary issues.
-University of Cologne, Technische Universität München and University of Augsburg has varying options in the English language itself.
+- German universities come under the jurisdiction of the Government and that’s why they charge very nominal or no tuition fee from students, thus making the ultimate choice for international students with budgetary issues.
+University of Cologne, Technische Universität München and the University of Augsburg have varying options in the English language itself.

-- Norwegian government finances education with taxpayers money so universities and state university colleges does not charge tuition fees for both native and foreign students.
+- The Norwegian government finances education with taxpayers money so universities and state university colleges do not charge tuition fees for both native and foreign students.
 Norwegian University of Life Sciences, Norwegian University of Science & Technology, University of Adger etc. are some of the options to consider.

 - Finnish universities have no tuition fees except Student Union Fees which is like 80-90 euro/yr.
 Education is subsidized by the State through the Ministry of Education.
 This also applies to the international students and to exchange and visiting students as well.
 Look among Aalto University, Abo Akademi University, Hanken School of Economics, Lappeenranta University of Technology, Tampere University of Technology, University of Eastern Finland etc. for offers.

 Click here to Apply to Scholarship opportunities with Finnish Universities

 Getting admission to the top universities or colleges in Europe without an IELTS score require you to fulfill some criteria which would easily exempt you from the need of one such test.
 A student showing some proficiency in English language can prove his eligibility by proving: